 It is dealing with the strategic planning of a network of sustainable schools which deliver high quality education to meet the needs of all pupils in a sustainable and efficient manner as outlined in the “Schools for the Future: A policy for Sustainable Schools (SSP)”.

-The “Delivering Schools for the Future” Project aims to accelerate the pace of Area Planning to deliver a greater number of changes through the Development Proposal (DP) process that ensures there are the right number and type of school in the right place to meet the needs and aspirations of pupils.
-It will also examine all barriers to effective strategic planning and recommend solutions and central to this will be an update of the SSP.
+Implementation of the SSP has been slower than expected and the position remains that there are too many schools in Northern Ireland which are educationally and financially unsustainable in the longer term.
+The “Delivering Schools for the Future” Project aims to accelerate the pace of Area Planning to deliver a greater number of changes through the Development Proposal (DP) process that ensures there are the right number and type of school in the right place to meet the needs and aspirations of pupils and that are maximising the impact of available resources in their best interest.
+The DSF Project will also examine all barriers to effective strategic planning and develop proposal to address these issues.
+Central to this will be an update of the SSP.
 The project will be taken forward by DE in collaboration with EA and CCMS and comprises three strands which should run in parallel: -